davidfitz314/Powerball-Statistics/README.md

 To update powerball inputs, go to the powerball.txt file and add each element in seperating each number with a space and then for different powerball draws seperate them with a new line.
 After running the statistics will be places into the file stats.txt

+When running a new build may be required before hand.